Winter is coming. Here’s what you need to know.

 For anyone who suffers from Chronic Obstructive Pulmonary Disease (COPD), cold weather conditions can often bring out the worst symptoms.
 Cold temperatures can regularly lead to fatigue, and even windy days can cause shortness of breath.
 It’s no secret that many suffering from the disease have found their symptoms become aggravated during colder weather.
 The effect of cold temperatures on respiratory health has been the subject of study for quite some time, and researchers have even found direct links between cold weather and COPD hospital admissions.

-With your health in mind, the Lung Institute is here to provide you with the information you need to avoid the danger of cold weather and COPD so that you stay healthy this winter.
+With your health in mind, the Lung Health Institute is here to provide you with the information you need to avoid the danger of cold weather and COPD so that you stay healthy this winter.

 Cold Weather and COPD